antman9914/SoREX/README.md

 # SoREX: Towards Self-Explainable Social Recommendation with Relevant Ego-Path Extraction

-This is the code for our paper submitted to TKDE.
+This is the code for our paper submitted to TKDE, which is implemented in PyTorch 1.10.2 and PyTorch-Geometric 2.2.0.

 ## Datasets